First released by Nanette (released November 1970).

-“‘Let Me Be the One’ appeared on the 1971 album Carpenters by The Carpenters.
+“‘Let Me Be the One’ also appeared in 1971 on the album Carpenters by The Carpenters.
 The song was a potential Carpenters single release in 1971, but Richard Carpenter did not feel that it was likely to be successful.
-Three other songs instead were released as promotional singles: ‘For All We Know‘, ‘Rainy Days and Mondays’ and ‘Superstar‘.
+Three other songs instead were released as promotional singles from the album: ‘For All We Know‘, ‘Rainy Days and Mondays’ and ‘Superstar‘.

 “A 1991 remix for ‘Let Me Be the One’ can only be found on the From the Top box set, from which it was released as a promotional single.
 This mix begins with Karen counting off, and Richard’s piano line is very different from the original 1971 mix found on the Carpenters album.
 In the original 1971 mix, the song fades out; the 1991 remix continues through to the point where Karen and the rest of the musicians create a conclusion.